GregWoods/gregwoods.github.io/_drafts/CodeCamper-SPA-VS2013-and-Windows-Azure-Web-Sites.md

 ##  Modify it work with Azure db

-In order to see the sample data, we need to enable something called &#8216;Data Migrations', which is part of Entity Framework Code First.
+In order to see the sample data, we need to enable something called 'Data Migrations', which is part of Entity Framework Code First.
 However, the NuGet command "Enable-Migrations" isn't available with Entity Framework 5.0.0 which is setup by default with this solution So in NuGet package manager <span style="line-height: 1.5em;">Get-Help EntityFramework doesn't work! you may need to update help still doesn't work </span>

 <span style="line-height: 1.5em;">Update-Package EntityFramework</span>